Ashok0/EnderalVREssentials-Nightly/README.md

 [**El Sopa - HD Medieval Anvil SE v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/48825?tab=files): New Model And Textures For The Anvil .
 The Hammer And Tongs.
 Performance Friendly.
 Ultra Immersive.
 All Resolutions.
 No ESP.
 - Delete blacksmithnovicetongs01.nif (this mesh causes visual glitches).

-[**Inferno - Fire Effects Redux v5.1**](https://www.nexusmods.com/skyrimspecialedition/mods/29316?tab=files): Spiritual successor to the original Ultimate HD Fire Effects mod by rheadude with improved meshes and textures!
+[**Inferno - Fire Effects Redux v4.1**](https://www.nexusmods.com/skyrimspecialedition/mods/29316?tab=files): Spiritual successor to the original Ultimate HD Fire Effects mod by rheadude with improved meshes and textures!
-- Use the following installation options: No ENB Light > 4x > Brighter > Realistic Hue > 1x > Vanilla > No Plugin.
+- Use the following installation options: Ultra > Brighter > Freesia > New > Regular > None > No Patch.
 - ESP file not supported.
 Do not install patches.
+- Do not update to v5.1.
+Causes fire to appear blue.

 [**Embers XD v2.6.2**](https://www.nexusmods.com/skyrimspecialedition/mods/37085?tab=files): An overhaul of campfires and other fire sources.
 - Use "Inferno Flames" if using "Inferno - Fire Effects Redux".